 As much as you need to watch for broken links pointing to your website URL, you also need to ensure there aren’t dead links sprinkled around your site—in posts, pages, or even comments.

-With the Broken Links Checker plugin for WordPress, you’ll be able to run frequent checks on your websites to see if some links point to pages/posts/images that have been moved or deleted.[dashboard screenshot]
+With the Broken Links Checker plugin for WordPress, you’ll be able to run frequent checks on your website and see if you’re linking to pages/posts/images that have been moved or deleted.

 The plugin doesn’t only scan links over anchor texts.
 With the plugin, you can also scan embedded videos on your website to find ones that aren’t on the web anymore.